que-rb/que/docs/managing_workers.md

 If a worker checks the job queue and finds no jobs ready for it to work, it will fall asleep.
 In order to make sure that newly-available jobs don't go unworked, a worker is awoken every so often to check for available work.
 By default, this happens every five seconds, but you can make it happen more or less often by setting a custom wake_interval:

-    Que.wake_interval = 2

-    # Or, in your Rails configuration:
-    config.que.wake_interval = 2   # 2.seconds also works fine.
+    Que.wake_interval = 2 # In Rails, 2.seconds also works fine.

 You can also choose to never let workers wake up on their own: